davidwallis/OrchestratorCOM/README.md

 * Powershell V4 (5.x issues see below)
 * 32 Bit powershell process.

-I haven't yet written an export function as I am currently manually doing that part - or using stuff that is available here: https://scorch.codeplex.com/SourceControl/latest
+~~I haven't yet written an export function as I am currently manually doing that part - or using stuff that is available here: https://scorch.codeplex.com/SourceControl/latest
-I suspect this will change in the coming weeks as I plan to use a SQL trigger to monitor the last modified date on policy objects
+I suspect this will change in the coming weeks as I plan to use a SQL trigger to monitor the last modified date on policy objects~~

 Warning:

-I am not currently bothering to change the GUID's - why bother if exporting from one server to another (assuming your arent sharing a DB instance!)
+I am not currently bothering to change the GUID's - why bother if exporting from one server to another (assuming your aren't sharing a DB instance!)

 ~~Exporting of global configurations doesnt seem to currently work as I expected so I extract the configurations from the database and generate a sql insert statement, bear in mind that passwords will not transfer across due to the use of AES encryption keys in orchestrator, I suspect you could back up and restore the Symetric and Asysmetric keys that are used, these can be located by looking at the relevant stored procedures in the orchestrator database or by running:~~